 One of the great things that people like about working remotely is the flexibility that this affords them.
 For instance, an employee may want to get her groceries at 11 am, when the shops are less busy, and then work an extra hour in the afternoon.
-This calls on you, the manager, to be flexible, as long as the work is done.
-Ensure that the customer and other team members are not being inconvenienced.
+This calls on you, the manager, to be flexible.

 24. Determine The Most Effective Technology

 The reason why remote teams have become pervasive is the availability of technology.
-However, as a manager, you need to ask an important question – which technology will enable my team to work at its best?
-Of course, a one-size-fits-all will not work here because different companies do different things.
-Your job is to ensure that the technology you select will assist your team members in remaining connected.
+However, as a manager, you need to ask an important question—which technologies will enable my team to work best?

-When it comes to infrastructure, be clear about who will provide the remote team with the tools they need.
-If you ask the team members to supply their own equipment, you’ll need to determine how it will be paid for, how technical support will be provided, and what features it should have.
+If you al the team members to supply their own equipment, you’ll need to determine how it will be paid for, how technical support will be provided, and what features it should have.
 If this is not clarified, you may risk the security of the communication and data that your employees have access to.

 25. Find A Project Management Tool